StreamAMG/streamamg-sdk-android/PlayKitReadMe.md

 All notable changes to this project will be documented in this section.

+### 1.1.4
+- PlayKit fixed Attempt to invoke 'getCurrentPosition()' on null instance of the player engine
+- IAP enhanced raw receipt

 ### 1.1.3
 - AMG SDK: Update PlayKit to the version v4.23.0
 - Exposed PlayKit property